---- The Schedule ----

 readings may be added.
 Please note that the schedule may shift in

-transit due to the contingencies of our semester, the the onset of
+transit due to the contingencies of our semester, the onset of

 entropy, or unprecedented epistemic disruptions.
 Don’t